 I looked at her blankly.
 Then at my dad.
-I waited a minute for some sign, some wink from him that would have been just like him, almost impossible, but would have reassured me.
+I waited a minute for some sign, some wink that would have been just like him, almost impossible, but would have reassured me.
 He looked at his hands.
-What the fuck.
+What the fuck, I thought.
 They meant it.

 – Great idea, I said, lost for words.

 I couldn’t understand it.
 My dad, who was so opposed to marriage, always, opposed to chains, had decided in one night to… It would change our entire lives.
 I would lose all my independence.
 I had a glimpse of our life together, the three of us, a life suddenly flooded with Anne’s intelligence and refinement.
-I actually envied her life.
-Intelligent and thoughtful friends, peaceful, happy evenings.
+Actually I envied her life.
+Intelligent and thoughtful friends, peaceful and happy evenings.
 I found myself hating our loud, messy dinners in Paris, the drunks and the Elsas.
-A feeling of pride, of being better than that, took hold of me.
+I suddenly felt proud, better than all that.

 – It’s a really good idea, I said, and I smiled at them.